Gang presence in the United States military: Gangster Disciples

-On July 3, 2005, members of Gangster Disciples street gang killed Sergeant Juwan Johnson of the U.S. Army in the small town of Hohenecken near Ramstein, Germany.
+On July 3, 2005, members of the Gangster Disciples street gang killed Sergeant Juwan Johnson of the U.S. Army in the small town of Hohenecken near Ramstein, Germany.
 Prosecutors accused U.S. Air Force Senior Airman Rico Williams of being the first one to start attacking Johnson in a six-minute beating that he had to endure to join the gang.
 After the beating Johnson asked one of his fellow gang members to take him to the hospital, Williams then ordered his gang members not to take him there.
 Johnson later died from multiple blunt-force trauma injuries.
 According to the government's investigations, Williams was the leader of the gang set operating on base.
 Senior Airman Williams was sentenced to 22 years in prison, while other servicemen faced sentences ranging from 2 to 12 years.
 Some of the charges against the servicemen were: Williams, second-degree murder and witness tampering; Air Force Staff Sergeant Jerome Jones, conspiracy to commit assault, gang participation, and other charges; Airman Nicholas Sims and Army Sergeant Rodney Howell; involuntary manslaughter; Private Terrance Norman, voluntary manslaughter.

 Norteños

-January 9, 2005, Officer Sam Ryno was first to respond to a call of a man with a gun in front of George's Liquors.
+On January 9, 2005, local police officer Sam Ryno was first to respond to a call of a man with a gun in front of a liquor store in Ceres, California.
 Andres Raya, a U.S. Marine on leave after coming back from Iraq, was armed with an SKS rifle and opened fire on officers, hitting Officer Ryno and killing Sergeant Howard Stevenson.
 Raya was shot dead some time later after he opened fire on SWAT team members.

 Portrayed by local media as a calculated attack on law enforcement, the Stevenson slaying sparked attention from the national media which suggested that Raya snapped due to his experience in the Iraq War.
 Family, friends, and fellow Marines close to Raya spoke of Raya's violent nightmares and distress which led to heavy drinking and drug use while on leave.
 However, local law enforcement officials claimed Raya had been involved in gangs for years prior to him signing up for military service.
 Modesto authorities discovered information during the investigation into the shooting that shows Raya was a Norteño gang member who was not involved in combat during his tour of duty in Iraq.
 A cooperative effort between the Stanislaus Sheriff's Detectives, local law enforcement, the FBI, NCIS, the U.S. Department of Justice, and the U.S. Marine Corps revealed a large amount of information about Raya in a short amount of time.